 - Create an outline.
 Give some careful thought to the job you are hiring for and write an up-to-date job description listing the job's purpose and functional and soft skill requirements.

 - Write your questions.
 From your list of required skills, develop prompts that ask applicants to describe their relevant experiences.
 Asking all applicants the same questions is more effective and reduces bias in your interviews.
-We’ve pulled together a comprehensive list of questions you can use for reference.
+Follow our tried-and-true interview question framework or get inspiration from our comprehensive list of questions.

 - Decide how you’ll score candidates’ responses.
 Start with at least three scoring categories for each skill you interview for and define what each mean: Below Requirements, Meets Requirements, and Exceeds Requirements.
 Expand these three categories to five if you like.
 We’ve developed a handy template for you to work from here.

 - Put together an interview panel.
 Choose two to three coworkers (too many, and you risk overwhelming applicants).
 Include people with different perspectives on the job and hiring process (like a peer, a manager, and HR).

 - Consider sharing the interview questions with applicants in advance.
 This reduces stress and gives them a chance to prepare relevant, coherent examples, so you know what they're capable of.

 Brush up on the STAR response method that candidates use to frame answers.
 You can even use it to guide a response.
 Remember, you want to understand past performance of applicants, not just whether they interview well—and seeking clarifying information is ok.
 Here’s what to expect: